matloff/worthycsds/README.md

 your code WORKS, including on edge cases, and that the code is clear (see the points above about comments).

-Be punctual (even if your permanent-position co-workers are not).
-Don't be shy about speaking up in meetings.
-Make sure to ask questions about what you don't understand (though first make your best effort to figure out the answers on your own).
+Be punctual (even if your permanent-position co-workers are not).  **Don't be shy about speaking up in meetings.**  Make sure to ask questions about what you don't understand (though first make your best effort to figure out the answers on your own).

 Your employer hired you in part because they may want to hire you after you graduate, so this is really like a very extended interview.
 Keep this in mind, but on the other hand, don't let this fact pressure you.
-You are there to learn, and hopefully to enjoy.
-A post-graduation job offer might be nice, but treat that as a bonus.
+**You are there to learn, and hopefully to enjoy**.
+A post-graduation job offer would be nice, no question about it, but **treat that as a bonus**.

-## Develop your speaking and writing skills
+## Speaking and writing skills, and evolution of your career over time

 I know, you're saying, "Yes, yes, we've been told about this ever since high school."
 But it's even more of a key issue for CS/DS/Stat people.